Rv054/Proximity-Sensor-Calibration-with-the-Microcontroller-EFM8BB52/README.md

 4.  **Delay Function Implementation:** Verify that the required delay functions (`Delay_500us`, `Delay_1sec` used in `proximity15.c`, and `delay_ms` used in `main.c`) are available, correctly implemented, and reliable on the EFM8BB52 platform.
 Ensure consistency if necessary.
 5.  **Code Correction:** Remove the redundant call to `proximity15_clear_interrupt(&proximity15_dev);` from the `while(1)` loop in `main.c`.
 6.  **Compilation and Debugging:** Compile the code using the appropriate toolchain for the EFM8BB52 and debug its execution on the target hardware.

----

-This documentation provides a snapshot of the project based on the code provided.
-Once the "Remaining Tasks" are completed, further testing and refinement can occur.
-Let me know when you're ready to move on to debugging specific parts.